Linguine with Spring Green Veggies Primavera

 Serves: 4 to 6

-This dish basically is a joyful tour through the late spring produce department at PCC.
-After all, primavera does mean spring!
-Tender asparagus stalks, two or three kinds of peas, bright arugula and baby spinach — I think you begin to see the trend.
-Use an excellent extra virgin olive oil and your favorite creamy chèvre and simply celebrate the season!
+This dish is a joyful tour through the late spring produce: tender asparagus stalks, two or three kinds of peas, bright arugula and baby spinach.

 - 8 ounces fresh linguine Add to list

-- Extra virgin olive oil Add to list
+- 2 tablespoons extra virgin olive oil Add to list

 - 1/2 cup thinly sliced leeks Add to list